 Volunteer work is a big part of my life.
 Currently I volunteer at Ronald McDonald House and the Perth Children's Hospital.
 I really like volunteering and giving back to the community.
 Traveling is my passion.
 So far I have been to the Gold Coast, Bali, Brisbane, Adelaide, United Kingdom, Singapore, Vietnam, and Thailand.
 With my most recent and exciting trip to Canberra for the Down Syndrome Awareness Day as a young Ambassador visiting and having afternoon tea with the Governor General Sir Peter Cosgrove and Lady Cosgrove.

 In 2016, I became a home owner.
 My life changed because when I get home from work and volunteering I have to do all my own cooking, cleaning and laundry.
-I love having family over for sleepovers - so much fun.
+I love having my own house and all my family are close by.
+Things are different in my own place but all the changes are for the better.
+I love having people over for dinner and have friends and family over for sleepovers - so much fun.